Uniminutoarduino/DSCBlocksV2/README.md

 3. ReadPin
 4. ADC

-The examples are in .xml file.
+Each example is in a .xml file (Blockly Format).
 Open the application and load them with the button (upload).

 ## Learning Materials